-It’s hard to think of a natural substance that serves such a wide array of everyday purposes as vinegar.
-While it might seem as if you can use vinegar on everything, it’s also acidic, which means that it can cause damage to your health and home if you use it improperly.
+It’s hard to think of a natural substance that serves so many everyday purposes as vinegar—from cleaning to lawn care.
+However, it’s also acidic, which means it’s NOT for everything and can cause damage to your health and home if you use it improperly.
 Here are things that you should NOT use vinegar for.

 The Many Uses of Vinegar

 We’re huge fans of vinegar.
 It’s natural and non-toxic.
 It’s cheap to buy.
 It’s versatile.

 People use vinegar (Note: not always safely or effectively) to clean windows (sinks, appliances, glassware, coffee-makers, dental retainers, etc.), remove stains, kill weeds, condition their hair, remove smelly-dog odors from fabrics, “age” wood, remove sticky labels, disinfect cutting boards and other surfaces, ease the pain of insect stings and sunburns, prevent fabric dyes from running, fluff up and stiffen egg whites, make cottage cheese from milk, soften fabrics, dry up pimples, lose weight, disinfect wounds, sanitizing fresh fruits and vegetables, and to prevent or treat diverse ills.
 See the many uses of vinegar.

 And let’s not forget vinegar’s use in pickling, and its appeal as a flavoring ingredient in salad dressings, marinades, and cooked dishes, and as an ingredient in refreshing summer drinks or winter tonics (e.g., shrubs, switchel, fire cider).